ethereum-optimism/optimism/packages/contracts-bedrock/CONTRIBUTING.md

 Optimism's smart contracts are written in Solidity and we use [foundry](https://github.com/foundry-rs/foundry) as our development framework.
 To get started, you'll need to install several dependencies:
 1. [pnpm](https://pnpm.io)
+  1. Make sure to `pnpm install`
 1. [foundry](https://getfoundry.sh)
-  1. Foundry is built with [rust](https://www.rust-lang.org/tools/install), so if you decide to build it from source, you'll need to install the rust toolchain via `rustup`.
+  1. Foundry is built with [rust](https://www.rust-lang.org/tools/install), and this project uses a pinned version of foundry.
+Install the rust toolchain with `rustup`.
+  1. Make sure to install the version of foundry used by `ci-builder`, defined in the `.foundryrc` file in the root of this repo.
+Once you have `foundryup` installed, there is a helper to do this: `pnpm install:foundry`
 1. [golang](https://golang.org/doc/install)
 1. [python](https://www.python.org/downloads/)